2022 Maryland Senate election: District 1

 The new 1st district encompasses all of Garrett and Allegany counties and west Washington County.
 Four-term Republican incumbent George C. Edwards, who was re-elected in 2018 with 98.3% of the vote, announced on July 14, 2021, that he would not run for re-election to a fifth term.

 Republican primary

-Maryland Matters has identified the Republican primary election in District 1 as a "race to watch".
+Maryland Matters identified the Republican primary election in District 1 as a "race to watch".

 General election

 District 2

 The new 2nd district encompasses east Washington County, including Hagerstown, and north Frederick County.
-Republican incumbent Paul D. Corderman is running for a full term after being appointed to the seat on September 1, 2020, following the resignation of Andrew A. Serafini, who was re-elected in 2018 with 71.7% of the vote.
+Republican incumbent Paul D. Corderman ran for a full term after being appointed to the seat on September 1, 2020, following the resignation of Andrew A. Serafini, who was re-elected in 2018 with 71.7% of the vote.

 District 3

 The new 3rd district encompasses the city of Frederick.
 Three-term Democratic incumbent Ronald N. Young, who was re-elected in 2018 with 58.5% of the vote, announced on November 8, 2021, that he would not run for re-election to a fourth term.